The OFT has a duty under the Consumer Credit Act 1974 to maintain a register of consumer credit licence holders.

 Copies of current group licences issued by the OFT, details of any person excluded from the cover of a group licence and particulars of any other variations made to these licences can be found on our website at http://www.oft.gov.uk/OFTwork/credit-licensing/group-licences/

 Some EEA ‘passported’ businesses are not required to be licensed by the OFT.
 The register does not hold details of these businesses.
-This information is held by the Financial Services Authority (FSA) on the FSA Firm Check Service on its website at www.fsa.gov.uk
+This information is held by the Financial Conduct Authority (FCA) on the FCA Financial Services Register on its website at www.fca.org.uk

 You are able to search the Consumer Credit Bulletin for details of licensing actions on a week by week basis.